muslih/guard-starter/README.md

-#Guard Project Started
+#Guard Project Template
-Guard project starter for anyone wanted a boilerplate html project, it's include :
+Guard project template used to anyone wanted to start a html project using Guard, it's include :

 * Boilerplate HTML
 * SMACSS structure